serg-plusplus/woozie/README.md

 ![Woozie](woozie-in-search.jpg)

-## What is wuzimu?
+## What is woozie?
-`wuzimu` is a NPM module.
+`woozie` is a NPM module.
 It implements the routing primitives.
-The goal of `wuzimu` is to provide simple declarative routing for modern JavaScript applications.
+The goal of `woozie` is to provide simple declarative routing for modern JavaScript applications.

 ## License
 Licensed under [MIT license](LICENSE).